 If we terminate Mr. Shore's employment without cause, Mr. Shore will be entitled, under Israeli law, to severance payments equal to his last month's salary multiplied by the number of years Mr. Shore has been employed with us.
 In order to finance this obligation, we make monthly contributions equal to 8.33% of Mr. Shore's salary to a severance payment fund.
-The total amount accumulated in Mr. Shore's severance payment fund as of December 31, 2020 was \$206,000, as adjusted for conversion from New Israeli Shekels to U.S. Dollars.
-However, if Mr. Shore's employment is terminated without cause, on account of a disability or upon his death, as of December 31, 2020, Mr. Shore would have been entitled to receive \$270,000 in severance under Israeli law, thereby requiring us to pay Mr. Shore \$64,000, in addition to releasing the \$206,000 in Mr. Shore's severance payment fund.
-On the other hand, pursuant to his employment agreement, Mr. Shore is entitled to the total amount contributed to and accumulated in his severance payment fund in the event of the termination of his employment as a result of his voluntary resignation.
-In addition, Mr. Shore would be entitled to receive his full severance payment under Israeli law, including the total amount contributed to and accumulated in his severance payment fund in his severance payment fund, if he retires from our company at or after age 67.
+The total amount accumulated in Mr. Shore's severance payment fund as of December 31, 2023 was \$273,000, as adjusted for conversion from New Israeli Shekels to U.S. Dollars.
+However, if Mr. Shore's employment is terminated without cause, on account of a disability or upon his death, as of December 31, 2023, Mr. Shore would have been entitled to receive \$339,000 in severance under Israeli law, thereby requiring us to pay Mr. Shore \$66,000, in addition to releasing the \$273,000 in Mr. Shore's severance payment fund.
+On the other hand, pursuant to the Shore Employment Agreement, Mr. Shore is entitled to the total amount contributed to and accumulated in his severance payment fund in the event of the termination of his employment as a result of his voluntary resignation.
+In addition, Mr. Shore would be entitled to receive his full severance payment under Israeli law, including the total amount contributed to and accumulated in his severance payment fund, if he retires from our company at or after age 67.